raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Machine_Learning/Supervised_Learning/Lab/Lab_Random_Forest.md

 # Lab | Random Forests

-For this lab, you will be using the CSV files provided in the `Data` folder.
+For this lab, you will be using using Data/DATA_Customer-Churn.csv file.

 ### Instructions

-- Apply the Random Forests algorithm but this time only by upscaling the data using `SMOTE`.
+- Apply the Random Forests algorithm.
-- Note that since `SMOTE` works on numerical data only, we will first encode the categorical variables in this case.